Angular momentum operator

 In quantum mechanics, the angular momentum operator is one of several related operators analogous to classical angular momentum.
 The angular momentum operator plays a central role in the theory of atomic and molecular physics and other quantum problems involving rotational symmetry.
-Such an operator is applied to a mathematical representation of the physical state of a system and yields an angular momentum value if the state has a definite value for it.
+Being an observable, its eigenfunctions represent the distinguishable physical states of a system's angular momentum, and the corresponding eigenvalues the observable experimental values.
+When applied to a mathematical representation of the state of a system, yields the same state multiplied by its angular momentum value if the state is an eigenstate (as per the eigenstates/eigenvalues equation).
 In both classical and quantum mechanical systems, angular momentum (together with linear momentum and energy) is one of the three fundamental properties of motion.

 There are several angular momentum operators: total angular momentum (usually denoted J), orbital angular momentum (usually denoted L), and spin angular momentum (spin for short, usually denoted S).
 The term angular momentum operator can (confusingly) refer to either the total or the orbital angular momentum.
 Total angular momentum is always conserved, see Noether's theorem.